xeyler/brighamcampbell.com/content/notes/how-the-gameboy-works.md

 to either a fish or a musical instrument.
 You and I use context clues to differentiate the two.
 Similarly, a Gameboy knows if a byte is an instruction depending on context.
-The context within a Gameboy is made up of the CPU's internal state (a bunch of labeled registers), and memory.
+The context within a Gameboy is made up of the CPU's internal state (a bunch of registered, labeled A-E, among others), and memory.

 You can think of memory as a bunch of mailboxes on a street, roughly.
 Let's call this street "Memory Lane".
 On Memory Lane, each mailbox has its own address and